Benjamin-Dobell/ge_tts/README.md

 #### _Naming Conventions_

-We use upper camel-case filenames to indicate packages that define a "class" (something that can be instantiated), and lower-case snake-case for other packages.
+We use upper camel-case filenames to indicate packages, lower-case snake-case is used for any other TTS lua which do not define a package.

 You're welcome to follow this convention, but you're not obligated to.